 - (a) initially the matter should be discussed between the employee and their supervisor or manager; - (b) if the matter is unable to be resolved through discussions between the employee and their supervisor/manager, the matter should be discussed between the employee, the local employee representative and a representative of the Employer as soon as practicable but within five working days.
-Notification of any question, dispute or difficulty may be made verbally or in writing; - (c) the Employer and HSUWA may individually or collectively seek advice from any appropriate organisation or person in an attempt to resolve the matter; - (d) if the matter is not resolved within five working days of the date of notification in subclause 63.2(b), either party may notify the Secretary of the HSUWA (or nominee), or a representative nominated by the Employer of the existence of a dispute or disagreement; and - (e) the Secretary of the HSUWA (or nominee) and a representative nominated by the Employer will confer on the matters notified by the Employer and HSUWA within five working days and: - (i) where there is agreement on the matters in dispute the Employer and HSUWA will be advised within two working days; and - (ii) where there is disagreement on any matter and all reasonable attempts have been made to resolve the matter, it may be submitted to the Commission.
+Notification of any question, dispute or difficulty may be made verbally or in writing; - (c) the Employer and HSUWA may individually or collectively seek advice from any appropriate organisation or person in an attempt to resolve the matter; - (d) if the matter is not resolved within five working days of the date of notification in subclause 68.2(b), either party may notify the Secretary of the HSUWA (or nominee), or a representative nominated by the Employer of the existence of a dispute or disagreement; and - (e) the Secretary of the HSUWA (or nominee) and a representative nominated by the Employer will confer on the matters notified by the Employer and HSUWA within five working days and: - (i) where there is agreement on the matters in dispute the Employer and HSUWA will be advised within two working days; and - (ii) where there is disagreement on any matter and all reasonable attempts have been made to resolve the matter, it may be submitted to the Commission.

-63.3 Access to the Commission
+68.3 Access to the Commission

-- (a) The settlement procedure provided by this clause will be applied to all manner of disputes referred to in subclause 63.1, and no party, or individual, or group of individuals, will commence any other action of whatever kind, which may frustrate a settlement in accordance with this procedure.
-Observance of this procedure will in no way prejudice the right of any party in dispute to refer the matter for resolution in the Commission, at any time. - (b) The status quo (i.e. the condition applying prior to the issue arising) will remain until the issue is resolved in accordance with the procedure outlined at subclause 63.2. - (c) Any question, dispute or difficulty pertaining to the implementation, interpretation or operation of this Agreement may be referred to the Commission for conciliation and/or arbitration, by either party.
+- (a) The settlement procedure provided by this clause will be applied to all manner of disputes referred to in subclause 68.1, and no party, or individual, or group of individuals, will commence any other action of whatever kind, which may frustrate a settlement in accordance with this procedure.
+Observance of this procedure will in no way prejudice the right of any party in dispute to refer the matter for resolution in the Commission, at any time. - (b) The status quo (i.e. the condition applying prior to the issue arising) will remain until the issue is resolved in accordance with the procedure outlined at subclause 68.2. - (c) Any question, dispute or difficulty pertaining to the implementation, interpretation or operation of this Agreement may be referred to the Commission for conciliation and/or arbitration, by either party. - (d) If a dispute regarding any other matter identified in clause 68.1 cannot be resolved, either party may refer to the WAIRC for conciliation, or where within the WAIRC's jurisdiction, arbitration. - (e) Nothing in this clause constitutes a referral agreement within the meaning of section 12 of the Employment Dispute Resolution Act 2008 (WA).

-63.4 Provision of Services
+68.4 Provision of Services